MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

    >[!NOTE]
    > Currently, Power Query Online doesn't support Windows authentication.
 Windows authentication support is planned to become available in a few months.

 5. Select **Use Encrypted Connection** if you're using any encrypted connection, then choose the SSL crypto provider.
-If your're not using an encrypted connection, clear **Use Encrypted Connection**.
+If you're not using an encrypted connection, clear **Use Encrypted Connection**.
 More information: [Enable encryption for SAP HANA](sap-hana-encryption.md)

    ![SAP HANA database online sign-in.](sap-hana-online-signin.png)